Skip to main content

 • customer export and deletion expectations

-• Governance baseline: Initial system scope, policy set, control matrix, SOC 2 readiness mapping, and control ownership were approved on 2026-07-01.
+• Governance baseline: Initial system scope, policy set, control matrix, SOC 2 readiness mapping, and control ownership approved on 2026-07-01.

 If you find a security issue.